We Are Not Done Yet

 The numbers are so large they can stop meaning anything.
 Let’s try to keep them meaning something.

-1 in 3 Women globally have experienced physical or sexual violence in their lifetime (WHO)
+1 in 3 Women have experienced physical or sexual violence

 A day in the life